software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > ![](/assets/sprint-2-user-story-2.png)
 >
-> Validate that the category name is not blank and it is unique.
+> Validate that the category name is not blank and it is unique (category with the same name should not exists).

 {: .important-title }